hunterirving/Hudoku/README.md

 <img src="">

-## Big Data
+## BIG DATA

 What percentage of randomly generated Hudokus have at least one solution?

-What is the average length of the shortest solution to a rand-gen Hudoku?
+What is the average length of a randomly generated Hudoku's shortest solution?

-What is the longest possible length of a Hudoku solution?
+What is the theoretical "longest shortest solution" a Hudoku could possess?

 Scholars have debated these topics for years, but until now we just had to wonder.